AnisSubba/Codewars_exercise/README.md

-# Here is some of the exercise which I have work through using Codewar website.
+# Here are some of the exercises, that I have worked on using Codewar website.

 * Main purpose of this exercise is to prepare myself and get better